BrahmantyaWardhana/housing-analysis/README.md

 rmse = 30408.91
 ```

 The high variance in residuals indicates that the model is not reliable.
+However, it is significantly better than guessing as comparing the `model rmse $30408.91` to the `baseline rmse $81744.75` shows a significant increase.